reydc/bootstrap_classes_list/README.md

 # bootstrap_classes_list

-Line by line of Bootstrap and Flexbox classes
+Line by line of Bootstrap and Flexbox classes, plus some additions

 ### Sources